We know that being in ministry often means you can’t leave everything and return to school, so we’ve given you some learning options.

 Virtual Modules or Classes

 Join a module or semester-long residential course from home via the Internet in real-time.
-You will need to be logged in at certain times to complete these courses (some recording and playback options are available if you a miss a class).
+You will need to be logged in at specific times to complete these courses (some recording and playback options are available if you a miss a class).
 Regular attendance in virtual classes is required.

 Many of the courses required for the MA and MDiv programs may be taken online.
 You do not usually need to be online at a specific time of the day to complete online courses.
-Online courses are considered non-traditional*.
-If you want to complete a degree entirely online, consider the MA in English Bible.

 Advanced Placement refers to the acceptance of certain undergraduate courses to fulfill seminary course requirements.
 Students who receive Advanced Placement will receive academic credit for these courses and will not have to take the corresponding Seminary course.
 This has no relationship to the transfer of graduate credits into the Seminary.

-In accordance with the standards of the Association of Theological Schools, Maranatha allows students who graduate from a Bible college to receive up to 32 hours of Advanced Placement for the Master of Divinity degree and up 12 hours for any Master of Arts degree.
+In accordance with the standards of the Association of Theological Schools, Maranatha allows students who graduate from a Bible college to receive up to 28 hours of Advanced Placement for the Master of Divinity degree and up six hours for any Master of Arts degree.
 Advanced Placement courses must have been taken in the student’s senior year of college.
 The grade for each course must be a B- or better, and the student’s final college GPA must be 2.5 or better.

 The student is responsible to request Advanced Placement using the Advanced Placement application.
 Use a separate form for each class.
 If applying for Advanced Placement for Greek or Hebrew, use one form for each language.
 Advanced Placement for biblical language classes requires a competency exam.
 There is one exam for Greek and one for Hebrew; students may receive Advanced Placement for more than one class based on the results of the Greek or Hebrew exam.
 The Seminary will give as much credit as it deems appropriate based on the placement tests.